MatthewYong/recipes-connected/README.md

     - SECRET_KEY: YOURSECRETKEY

 #### Step 5: Open App in Heroku
-1. Click on **Open app** in the right corner of your Heroku account, the appliciation will open in a new window
+1. Click on **Open app** in the right corner of your Heroku account, the application will open in a new window
 2. The live link is available from the address bar